clojuredocs/guides/articles/tutorials/vim_fireplace.md

 ### Windows
 TODO: Windows vim install instructions

-## Installing foreplay.vim
+## Installing fireplace.vim
-Because foreplay.vim handles only the dynamic aspects of Clojure development, a separate plugin, [vim-clojure-static](https://github.com/guns/vim-clojure-static) (extracted from VimClojure and maintained by [Sung Pae](https://github.com/guns)) includes support for syntax highlighting, indentation, etc. You'll want to install both for a pleasant experience.
+Because fireplace.vim handles only the dynamic aspects of Clojure development, a separate plugin, [vim-clojure-static](https://github.com/guns/vim-clojure-static) (extracted from VimClojure and maintained by [Sung Pae](https://github.com/guns)) includes support for syntax highlighting, indentation, etc. You'll want to install both for a pleasant experience.

-Installation is covered thoroughly in the [foreplay README](https://github.com/tpope/vim-foreplay/blob/master/README.markdown).
+Installation is covered thoroughly in the [fireplace README](https://github.com/tpope/vim-fireplace/blob/master/README.markdown).
 Since it's likely to be most up-to-date, we'll defer to it for purposes of installation.

 Once installed, there's really nothing to configure.
 Yay!

 ## Basics

-Let's go through the process of creating a simple project to demonstrate some of foreplay.vim's capabilities.
+Let's go through the process of creating a simple project to demonstrate some of fireplace.vim's capabilities.
 Because this author is a little lazy, we'll use the same example as the [emacs tutorial](/articles/tutorials/emacs.html).
 That is, a simple command-line argument parser.